 How to Tell if Someone is Drowning

 Frighteningly, the Pennsylvania DOH report found that two thirds of the victims were under supervision at the time of drowning.
-While absent lifeguards and negligent supervision are factors in many drownings, many tragedies occur under the watchful eye of an adult.
+While absent lifeguards and negligent supervision are factors in many drownings, many tragedies occur under the watchful eye of an adult, as a personal injury lawyer in Philadelphia, PA knows only too well.

 The problem is that drowning seldom looks the way it’s portrayed in movies and TV shows, which can cause even the most vigilant parents and babysitters to miss the victim’s signs of distress.
 While fictional portrayals tend to depict victims as thrashing, screaming, and splashing, the real signs of drowning are often quiet and subtle.
 The “Instinctive Drowning Response” – the way a person behaves when they are in the process of drowning – is characterized by: